keploy/community-blog/clk84t2fu002a09mg1vqv170n.md

 * **Test Closure:** This phase involves analyzing the test results, documenting the defects, and closing the test cases.

+Now that we understand the software testing life cycle, let's explore how to speed up the testing process.

 ## **Ways to speed up software testing life cycle**